Duration

 7.15 pm

-Performance by Jessika Ekomane
+Performance by Jessica Ekomane

 Jessica Ekomane creates situations where the sound acts as a transformative element for the space and the audience.
 Her quadraphonic performances, characterised by their physical affect, seek a cathartic effect through the interplay of psychoacoustics, the perception of rhythmic structures and the interchange of noise and melody.
 Her ever-changing and immersive sonic landscapes are grounded in questions such as the relationship between individual perception and collective dynamics or the investigation of listening expectations and their societal roots.